ALASdoo/alasdoo_com/content/jobs/automated-qa-engineer.md

 We thrive in a positive environment where everybody’s heard and understood, people are polite and assertive, and tackle challenges head-on, having fun along the way.

-Driven by these, we are looking for You - a reliable and talented Automated QA Engineer to join our QA team.
+Driven by these, we are looking for You - a reliable and talented Automation Engineer to join our QA team.

 ### WHAT DO WE EXPECT FROM YOU?

 - Participate in the software development life cycle from beginning to end
 - Identify, analyze, and report application defects and assist development with resolution
-- Work in an Agile development environment
 - Write and execute test cases, and document results
 - Verify that corrective actions meet quality objectives
 - View log files, understand them and assist developer in finding root-cause of the bug